stojnev/technics-balanced/README.md

 - The ground connection is crucial towards proper balanced operation.
 In a balanced configuration, the separate ground wire need not be used.

-## Photograps
+## Photographs
-The repository includes a number of photograps that follow the modification steps.
+The repository includes a number of photographs that follow the modification steps.

 Additionally, that folder shows a rendering of the model for the screening can.